Bonfire/bptf-bot-utilities/README.md

 ## Features

+**All of the below buttons copy their respective commands to your clipboard**

 - "Item SKU" button on item hover
 - "Add to pricelist" button on item hover
 - "Update pricelist" button on item hover